-The United States Equal Employment Opportunity Commission recently settled a lawsuit that it had filed against Olive Garden/GRMI Inc. The EEOC's lawsuit alleged that Olive Garden discriminated against an applicant due to the applicant's disability.
+The United States Equal Employment Opportunity Commission recently settled a lawsuit that it had filed against Olive Garden.
+The EEOC's lawsuit alleged that Olive Garden discriminated against an applicant due to the applicant's disability.
 The applicant used a cane and, during the interview, the GM asked the applicant numerous questions related to his disability including asking what "was wrong" with the applicant, asking how "bad" his disability was, and asking questions about his use of a cane.
-Olive Garden ultimately declined to hire the applicant because of his disability and because of information related to his disability that the GM learned through his asking of illegal questions about the applicant's disability.
+Olive Garden ultimately declined to hire the applicant because of his disability.
 This alleged conduct is a violation of the Americans with Disabilities Act, as amended, which prohibits employers from making hiring decisions on the basis of an applicant's disability.
 See U.S. EEOC v.
-GMRI, Inc. d/b/a Olive Garden, Civil Action No. 2:23-cv-01448-NR (W.D.
+GMRI, Inc. d/b/a Olive Garden, Case No. 2:23-cv-01448-NR (W.D.
 Pa.).

 The U.S. Equal Employment Opportunity Commission recently settled a lawsuit against Voyant Beauty, in which the EEOC alleged that the company had terminated an employee because of their disability.
 The EEOC's lawsuit claimed that Voyant hired an employee, but, on the first day of her employment, Voyant learned that this employee was deaf.
 After learning this, Voyant terminated her employment, despite the new employee being qualified for the job and being able to perform the job with or without an accommodation.
 Rather than discussing whether the employee would need any accommodations, Voyant assumed that she could not perform the job and fired her.
 Such alleged conduct violates the Americans with Disabilities Act, as amended, which prohibits discrimination against employees due to a disability and which requires employers to provide reasonable accommodations to disabled employees who need such accommodations.
 See Civil Action No.1:23-cv-014023 (N.D.
 Ill.).